Skip to content

 The hero section on Position Digital's SaaS SEO service page.

-One of my favorite B2B copywriting techniques is using questions in headings and body text.
+One of my favourite B2B copywriting techniques is using questions in headings and body copy, especially questions your ideal customer is likely to answer with “yes”.

 An explanation of how SEO can make selling software easy on Position Digital's SaaS SEO service page.